Jake Guentzel

-Jake Allen Guentzel (born October 6, 1994) is an American professional ice hockey left winger for the Tampa Bay Lightning of the National Hockey League (NHL).
+Jake Allen Guentzel (born October 6, 1994) is an American professional ice hockey player who is a left winger for the Tampa Bay Lightning of the National Hockey League (NHL).
 He was selected in the third round, 77th overall, by the Pittsburgh Penguins in the 2013 NHL entry draft, and won the Stanley Cup with the Penguins in 2017.
 Guentzel has also previously played for the Carolina Hurricanes.

+Early life

+Guentzel was born in Omaha, Nebraska on October 6, 1994 and grew up in Woodbury, Minnesota.
+He played two years of varsity hockey at Hill-Murray School in Maplewood, Minnesota, with the school's team finishing second in the 2012 MN State Hockey Tournament.